DJSapit/197z-Activities-Sapit/README.md

 python kws-infer.py
 ```
 Pretrained Model is automatically downloaded.
 Use '--button' flag to enable manual activation of recording.
-Press 'q' and 'esc' to quit, and any other key to activate recording.
+Press 'q' or 'esc' to quit, and any other key to activate recording.

 For `train.py` and `kws-infer.py`, add `-h` or `--help` to see a list of commands.